petiakovacs/Backpacking_Data_Pipeline/README.md

 ## Future Improvements

 In the future, I plan to add more complex and interactive data visualizations to help users better understand the data.

+## Getting Started

+To set up and run this project, you will need to:

+1. Install Python.
+2. Set up a virtual environment.
+3. Install the dependencies listed in the `requirements.txt` file using the command `pip install -r requirements.txt`.

 ## Conclusion